← All tools

 4. The signature is shown raw because verification needs the issuer's key.

-How the JWT Decoder Works
+How the JWT Inspector Works

 Frequently Asked Questions